 The main Program components are the Mortgage Origination Program ("MOP") and the Supplemental Home Loan Program ("SHLP").
-MOP provides first deed of trust mortgage loans.
-SHLP primarily provides secondary financing, using authorized campus funding sources.
+MOP provides primary financing and comprises the following loan products: MOP, 5/1 MOP, and GP-MOP.
+SHLP primarily provides secondary financing using authorized campus funding sources.
 In limited cases, SHLP provides primary mortgage loan financing.
+SHLP loan products include SHLP, CF-SHLP, and IO-SHLP.
+See Note 3 for descriptions of each loan product.

-The University of California Home Loan Program Corporation (A Component Unit of the University of California) Notes to Financial Statements
+The University Of California Home Loan Program Corporation (A Component Unit of the University of California)

-Years Ended June 30, 2021 and 2020
+Notes to Financial Statements Years Ended June 30, 2022 and 2021

 Master note agreement - Pursuant to a master note agreement ("Master Note") dated February 1, 2014, the University advances the Corporation with funding sufficient to enable the Corporation to extend loans pursuant to the terms and policies of the Program ("Advances").
-Typically, the interest on the outstanding amount of the Advances is calculated and typically paid on the same basis as other Advances or loans made from the short-term investment pool ("STIP"), as adjusted by the University from time to time.
+Typically, the interest on the outstanding amount of the Advances is calculated and paid on the same basis as other Advances or loans made from the short-term investment pool ("STIP"), as adjusted by the University from time to time.
 For Advances made to fund 5/1 Mortgage Origination Program loans, during the first five years of the loan (the "fixed rate period") interest earned is paid in full to the University's STIP.
 After the fixed rate period, interest paid on advances from the University is paid based on the effective STIP rate similar to the other loan programs.
-The interest rate on advances for qualifying loans as of June 30, 2021 and 2020, ranged from 0.42% to 3.25%, respectively.
+The interest rate on advances for qualifying loans as of June 30, 2022, ranged from 0.94% to 4.45%.
 The principal amount of the Advances is paid with principal payments on the qualifying program loans when such amounts are received by the Corporation.
 Advances may remain outstanding for as long as the corresponding qualifying program loan is outstanding.
 The sole source of repayment on the advances is the principal and interest payments received relating to qualifying program loans, together with any reserves accumulated by the Corporation.
 The Corporation retains any excess interest payments relating to qualified program loans and not needed to repay Advances and will use such amounts to make up any shortfall caused by payment defaults on qualifying program loans or differences between the interest rates on the Advances and the qualifying program loans.

 Services agreement - The Corporation is staffed entirely by employees of the University assigned to the Corporation pursuant to a services agreement executed between the University and the Corporation.
 The University also provides all labor, materials, equipment, facilities, furnishings, and software necessary or appropriate to operate the Program.
-These services include licensing of certain intellectual property of the University to the Corporation, and the provision of certain accounting, back office or administrative services provided by the University.
-In exchange and full payment for these services, the Corporation pays the University all the administrative fees collected under the Program.
+These services include licensing of certain intellectual property of the University to the Corporation, and the provision of certain accounting, back office, or administrative services provided by the University.
+In exchange and as full payment for these services, the Corporation pays the University all the administrative fees collected under the Program.
 The administrative fee is a flat 0.25% of the outstanding loan balance, which is collected as part of the monthly borrower payments and remitted to the University.
 Fees collected by the Corporation are included in interest and fees earned from loans issued in the statements of revenues, expenses, and changes in net position.